 Mistakes are always forgivable, if one has the courage to admit them.–Bruce Lee

 To give you a little background about me I remember as a kid growing up I started out playing baseball.
-My dad would take me to the park and hit fly balls to me for what seemed like hours as I would run from one side of the field to the other to chase them down.
-This was a far cry from today where kids would rather spend those hours on the X-box at home sitting on the couch.
+My dad would take me to the park and hit fly balls to me for what seemed like hours.
+I would run from one side of the field to the other to chase them down.
+This was a far cry from today where kids would rather spend hours on the X-box at home.

 One thing my parents always instilled in both me and my brother was hard work…and smart work!
 You see both of us grew up working at my dad’s service station which he still has today.
-We would spend long hot summer days working on cars, doing oil changes, brake jobs, changing tires, pumping gas, washing trucks, and doing just about anything else that needed to get done.
+We’d spend long hot summer days working on cars.
+We’d do oil changes, brake jobs, change tires, pump gas, and wash trucks.
+We would do just about anything that needed to get done.

 The hours were long and the summer days were unforgiving with the heat.
-Since both me and my brother played football and baseball we would work between sport seasons as much as possible and would even continue on some time during college.
+Since both me and my brother played football and baseball we would work between sport seasons.
+We would do this as much as possible and would even continue on some time during college.

 After our athletic careers were over we would still find time to hit the weight room 5 days a week.
 It was literally a schedule of work, train, eat, shower, bed, and repeat.
-Even though I had a fairly solid athletic career my sport playing days were cut short at the beginning of football my senior season due to having suffered a traumatic knee injury in the season opener.
+I had a solid athletic career, but my sport playing days were cut short at the beginning of football my senior season.
+My career was ended due to having suffered a traumatic knee injury in the season opener.

 Once again I had to do some soul searching as to what I wanted to do with my life.
 I charged through physical therapy and got my knee better and went on to attend UGA.
 I had aspirations of coaching and teaching so I had enrolled into the School of Education.

-During college I had kept a solid base with my pursuit of strength and found myself regularly falling back to read different books on bodybuilding, strength training, and studying the human body.
-I would experiment on myself with different training models to figure out what worked best for me and what I adapted best to my body.
+During college I had kept a solid base with my pursuit of strength.
+As a result I found myself regularly falling back to read different books on bodybuilding, strength training, and studying the human body.
+I would experiment on myself with different training models.
+I did this to figure out what worked best for me and what I adapted to best with my fitness.

-Even though I had completed up through my 3rd year of college in the School of Education at UGA I was unhappy.
-I really just wanted to coach and wasn’t that enthused about having to sit in a classroom all day long just to coach a few hours at the end of the day after school.
+Though I had completed up through my 3rd year of college in the School of Education at UGA I was unhappy.
+I really just wanted to coach.
+I wasn’t enthused about the idea of having to sit in a classroom all day long just to coach a few hours after school.
 Don’t get me wrong, there’s nothing wrong this and we need good coaches and teachers, but it just wasn’t for me.
 This story would be about someone else.

-I also wasn’t happy in the School of Education at UGA because I found myself having a strong disagreement with what they were teaching in their curriculum.
+I wasn’t happy in the School of Education at UGA.
+The unhappiness was because I found myself having a strong disagreement with what they were teaching in their curriculum.
 I realized that it wasn’t as much about truth and history as it was about victimization and a sort of indoctrination.
 In my experience they were trying to tell me what to think…instead of how to think.
 Fortunately I believe I had enough of the latter trait inside of me to identify what was going on.

-So even though I was facing the loss of 2 years worth of credit for changing my major I did it anyway.
-I literally made a strong statement to the School Education by telling them to basically shove it and walked across the street to the School Of Health And Human Performance.
+Regardless there I was facing the loss of 2 years worth of credit for changing my major, but I did it anyway.
+I literally made a strong statement to the School Education by telling them to basically shove it and I immediately walked across the street to the School Of Health And Human Performance.
 I was as happy as I could be and was about to step fully into the world of strength and human performance.